flowgrammer/riffle/readme.md

  - Facilitates diagramming (structured analysis) and reasoning
  - Data-crunching, business logic, workflow, transformation problems

 Additionally, **riffleLib.js** contains a small collection of example modules for dealing with async complexity and leveraging async opportunities.
+To play with both **riffleLib** in a console, please visit the [test suite](http://flowgrammer.github.com/Riffle/test/test.html).

-The code is as free as I can make it without paying you to take it.
+The code is [MIT Licensed](/flowgrammer/Riffle/blob/master/LICENSE), which is as free as I can make it without paying you to take it.
 Contributions are welcome!

 ## Examples